fraser-lab/fraser-lab.github.io/courses/peer_review_2020/how_to.md

   - JF's tend to focus a lot on clarity, but it’s great to have a reviewer who is eagle-eyed for all issues
 - Note any parts of the paper you do not feel like you are able to assess
   - "A significant part of the paper relies on a sophisticated analysis of mass spectrometry.
 I cannot offer expert feedback on the technical merits of this part of the paper.”

+#After composing the review:
+- Reflect on the points you made and consider what is essential for supporting the arguments that are made in the paper
+- Avoid the instinct to focus on the gatekeeping role of review and instead try to reframe all comments around what will help the science the most